stefanm808/stefanm808/README.md

 - Researcher and engineer at the intersection of AI and oncology
 - MPhil Advanced Computer Science, University of Cambridge
-- MSc Data Science
+- BSc Computer Science + MSc Data Science (Computational Biology)
+- Previous Graduate and Postgraduate Researcher at the University of Cambrdige, The Department of Computer Science and Technology in coorporatiion with the Wellcome Sanger Institute
-- Previously at Microsoft
+- Previously at Microsoft, BlueGrid.io
 - AI Lead at BIO4 Campus, Belgrade

 ### What I'm building